wcarc-on/wcarc-site/minutes/minutes202106.md

 - There are 24 members as of today.
 There are also three life members.

 ### Vice President's Report
-The Vice President is absent.
+The Vice President was absent.

 ### Director's Report
 Nothing to report.